davidz299/davidz299/README.md

 📊🤖🌐 Software Developer Intern at Bastian Solutions.
 I developed data modeling and 3D visualization software for robotics and autonomous vehicles.
 Also, I built metrics and monitoring systems for performance and reliability.

 🛜🌐🛠️ Software Developer Intern at Ericsson.
-Nominated for Co-op of the Year Award!
+Nominated for the Co-op of the Year Award!
 I led the full-stack development of multiple large-scale automation applications and tools to enhance engineer workflows, used by worldwide institutes, companies and organizations.

 👨‍💻 Check out some of my projects at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)